Rehab Essentials for Inpatient Treatment in New Jersey

-- Shirts – Bring both long-sleeve and short-sleeve shirts (Many rehabs won’t allow crop tops or spaghetti straps so check with our team beforehand!)
+- Shirts – Bring both long-sleeve and short-sleeve shirts.
+(Many rehabs won’t allow crop tops or spaghetti straps, so check with our team beforehand!)

 - Shorts – Just like shirts, some shorts are too revealing and may not be allowed.

-- PJs – Revealing clothing isn’t typically allowed, which includes PJs
+- PJs – Revealing clothing isn’t typically allowed, which includes PJs.

-- Socks – This is another item to bring more than less of since it’s easy to lose a sock
+- Socks – This is another item to bring more than less of since it’s easy to lose a sock or two.

 - Clothes for activities – For some rehab centers, this might include attire for swimming, hiking, and other outdoor activities.